 Symptoms associated with Morton’s Neuroma are numbness, tingling, and burning, sharp or shooting pain.
 Symptoms may last for days, but can often become chronic.
 Many people find relief by removing footwear and massaging the foot.
 Shoe Shape is important.
 Extra-depth footwear with a roomy toe area is also highly supportive.
 Avoid shoes with narrow or tapered toes and high heels that force the weight onto cramped toes.

 Over-the-counter insoles with supportive cushioning and a metatarsal pad can encourage the splaying out of the toes for healthy alignment.

 We offer a wide range of New Balance footwear for a wide range of foot conditions.
-Click the buttons below to view recommended shoes for both men and women suffering with Morton's Neuroma.
+Click the link below to view recommended shoes for both men and women suffering with Morton's Neuroma.

 *Please note that this is for informational purposes only and does not constitute a diagnosis.
 A qualified allied medical professional should fit all therapeutic footwear purchases.
 These shoes are available over-the-counter with or without a prescription.
 Therapeutic footwear offered through this site does not treat, cure, diagnose, or prevent any disease.
 Always consult your physician for questions pertaining to your specific diagnosis and treatment protocol.
 Product Specialists will be happy to speak to you about any recommendations your doctor may have provided, or information regarding recommendations based on biomechanical principles.
 Please call 1.800.728.6247.